atharvjain-png/Repo01/README.md

 ## Conclusion
 From this assignment, I understood:
 - Difference between mutable and immutable data types
-- Concept of shallow copy
+- Concept of partial copy
 - Git stores all commits permanently
 - Commit hash changes if anything in commit changes